 - 1. the creation of 10 or more residential units. - 2. residential development on a site of 0.5 hectares or more - 3. non-residential development on a site of at least 1 hectare - 4. non-residential development that creates more than 1000 square metres of new gross floorspace - 5. the creation of a change of use of 1000 square metres or more of gross floor space (not including housing) - 6.
-Council owned development sites / applications where the Council is the applicant.

-The Committee also determines the following applications in respect of High Speed 2 (HS2) and may establish a Sub-Committee to consider these:
+Council owned development sites / applications where the Council is the applicant. - 7. applications in respect of High Speed 2 (HS2) under the following schedules of the High Speed 2 Act: - (i) Schedule 17(2) Condition relating to building works: Where footprint is above 500m2 - (ii) Schedule 17(6) Condition relating to road transport proposals for the movement of large goods vehicles (over 7.5 tonnes) of more than 24 movements a day (12 in, 12 out). - (iii) Schedule 17(9) Conditions on bringing scheduled works and depots into use where the scheduled work is more than 500m2 - (iv) Proposals under Schedule 17(3) Table: (2): Earthworks where the works involve land of more than 1 hectare - (v) Schedule 17(12) Condition relating to site restoration where the proposals affecting an area of more than 1 hectare